Hierarchy of percolation patterns in a kinetic replication model: Results

 \subsection{Active and dipole phases}

 The absorbing-active transition and the transition within the active (percolating) phase into the phase with dipole percolation pattern were reported in the earlier work \cite{Chitov:2015}.
 The current results confirm those phase boundaries on the phase diagram in Fig.~\ref{PDiag} and the DP universality class of both transitions.
-The attributes of the active phase are standard \cite{Hinrichsen:2000}, below we recapitulate the definition of the dipole phase to make the presentation more self-contained and to better explain some sticky points of \cite{Chitov:2015}.
+The attributes of the active phase are standard \cite{Hinrichsen:2000}, below we recapitulate the definition of the dipole phase to make the presentation more self-contained and to better explain some subtle points of \cite{Chitov:2015}.

 To understand the simulation results given below, let us first get some intuitive understanding of the model.
 In the limit $p=0$ it is equivalent to the directed bond percolation (BDP) with the percolating threshold $q=q_{\mathrm{BDP}} \approx 0.6447$.
 The BDP is taking place on two sublattices ($A$ and $B$) shown in Fig.~\ref{Fig0}.
 The two sublattices are correlated due to the term $P(1|1,0,1)$.
-Moreover, since $P(1|1,0,1)>\{P(1|0,0,1)=P(1|1,0,0)\}$, $q$-replication promotes the active phase with alternated filling $(..101010..)$ in the spatial and temporal directions.
-At the other end of the active phase when $p=1$ ($q >0$), the stable state is a fully occupied lattice $(..1111..)$ in both directions.
+Moreover, since $P(1|1,0,1)>\{P(1|0,0,1)=P(1|1,0,0)\}$, the replication with probability $q$ promotes the active phase with alternated filling $(..101010..)$ in the spatial and temporal directions.
+At the other end of the active phase, when $p=1$ ($q >0$), the stable state is a fully occupied lattice $(..1111..)$ in both directions.
 The above arguments suggest that at least one transition could occur in the range $p \in [0,1]$ to separate two active phases with distinct percolation patterns.

-The mean-field solution of the master equation \cite{Chitov:2015} predicts a continuous transition in the region of small $p$ inside the active phase.
-The transition separates a phase with uniform filling in the stationary state at $p>p_c(q)$ from the ``antiferromagnetic'' (AFM) phase with different subblattice occupations $(..n_A n_B n_A n_B..)$, $n_A \neq n_B$ in both directions at $p<p_c(q)$.
+The above heuristic arguments are further supported by the mean-field solution of the master equation for the model \cite{Chitov:2015}.
+The approximation based on the decoupling of the three-particle distribution function, predicts a continuous transition in the region of small $p$ inside the active phase, quite close to the numerical $D$-line on the exact phase diagram shown in Fig.~\ref{PDiag}.
+The transition separates a phase with uniform filling in the stationary state at $p>p_c(q)$ from the ``antiferromagnetic-like'' (AFM) phase with different subblattice occupations $(..n_A n_B n_A n_B..)$, $n_A \neq n_B$ in both directions at $p<p_c(q)$.
 In the limit $p \to 0$, one of the sublattices stays empty $n_A \to 0$ (or $n_B \to 0$).
 The mean-field approximation leads to the spontaneous breaking of sublattice symmetry $A \leftrightarrow B$.